kyleFortuin2709/SuperDuperTeam2/README.md

 ## Class Names
  - Each class should not violate the Single Responsibility Principle(SRP)
  - Pascal case naming
+ - Class name should be a noun, not a verb.

 ## Interfaces
  - Interfaces should start with I